AIRCentre/julia-web-app-example/README.md

 6. Sets some `ENV` variables to optimize the julia runtime environment.
 7. Defines the command to start the application.

 We need to also create a file named `.dockerignore` to pervent Docker from copying unnecessary files into our image.
-Let's create it and fill it with the following code:
+Let's create it and fill it with the following lines:

 ```Dockerfile
 # ./.dockerignore